mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 This means you should almost never write logic in a plain UI component.

+> Make the rest of your components accept data without much validation.
+Then do your validation rigorously at the Store level.
+See [#9 The store is the component's servant](https://hackernoon.com/10-react-mini-patterns-c1da92f068c5#.7ev5n4sus)

 ## Code Organization

 * [Scaling your Redux App with ducks](https://medium.com/@alexnm/scaling-your-redux-app-with-ducks-6115955638be#.1qa7z6y4d)